SimVascular/svZeroDSolver/paper/paper.md

 High-fidelity models generally involve simulations of the full three-dimensional flow-field within anatomical regions of interest [@menon2024cardiovascular;@Updegrove2017].
 While these are the most accurate and informative, they are computationally expensive (each simulation can take several hours or days on hundreds of CPU cores) and therefore not feasible for use within typical clinical settings or for applications, such as optimization, which often require thousands of evaluations.
 On the other end of the spectrum, lumped-parameter or zero-dimensional models provide information about bulk hemodynamics, such as flow rate and pressure, at specific anatomical regions of interest.
-While these models are not spatially-resolved, they are very valuable in applications that require near real-time quantification of bulk hemodynamics, as well as applications that rely on thousands of repeated model evaluations, such as optimization and uncertainty quantification [@zanoni2024;@Lee2024;@richter2024bayesian].
+While these models are not spatially-resolved, they are very valuable in applications that require near real-time quantification of bulk hemodynamics, as well as applications that rely on thousands of repeated model evaluations, such as optimization and uncertainty quantification [@zanoni2024;@Lee2024;@richter2024bayesian;@menon2024personalizeduncertainty].
 They are also used in conjunction with high-fidelity simulations where lumped-parameter models are used as boundary conditions [@menon2023predictors;@menon2024personalized].

 `svZeroDSolver`, which is a part of the `SimVascular` open-source project, is a new open-source software package that enables fast evaluation of zero-dimensional hemodynamics.
-One major challenge in zero-dimensional modeling that `svZeroDSolver` addresses is that different clinical applications (and individual clinical cases within the same application) often require unique anatomical arrangements of blood vessels, heart valves, etc., and each of these anatomical configurations is governed by a distinct set of governing equations.
+One major challenge in zero-dimensional modeling that `svZeroDSolver` addresses is that different clinical applications (and individual clinical cases within the same application) often require unique anatomical arrangements of blood vessels, heart valves, etc. Moreover, distinct anatomical configurations are governed by a distinct set of governing equations.
-It is therefore common for users to implement application-specific solvers, which simulate the equations governing a specific application or anatomical configuration.
+Therefore, it is common for users to implement application-specific solvers which simulate the equations governing a specific application or anatomical configuration.
-In contrast, the modularity of `svZeroDSolver` allows users to easily create arbitrary anatomical configurations by arranging a library of available "blocks", following which the software automatically assembles the equations governing the user-specified confguration.
+In contrast, the modularity of `svZeroDSolver` allows users to easily create arbitrary anatomical configurations by arranging a library of available "blocks", following which the software automatically assembles the equations governing the user-specified configuration.

 Another unique feature of `svZeroDSolver` is its ability to easily interface with other C++ and Python packages.
-This has been used in previous work on uncertainty quantification [@zanoni2024;@Lee2024;@richter2024bayesian] as well as in multi-scale simulations coupling three-dimensional hemodynamics with zero-dimensional representations of downstream circulation [@menon2023predictors;@menon2024personalized].
+This has been used in previous work on uncertainty quantification [@zanoni2024;@Lee2024;@richter2024bayesian;menon2024personalizeduncertainty] as well as in multi-scale simulations coupling three-dimensional hemodynamics with zero-dimensional representations of downstream circulation [@menon2023predictors;@menon2024personalized].
-In particular, the C++ interface has been succesfully coupled with high-fidelity multi-physics solvers `svSolver` and `svFSI`, which are part of the widely used `SimVascular` open-source software project for cardiovascular biomechanics simulations [@Updegrove2017;@Zhu2022].
+The C++ interface has been coupled with high-fidelity multi-physics solvers `svSolver` and `svFSI`, which are part of the widely used `SimVascular` open-source software project for cardiovascular biomechanics simulations [@Updegrove2017;@Zhu2022].
 `svZeroDSolver` has also been integrated into the graphical user interface of the `SimVascular` project.
 This allows users to leverage the functionality in `SimVascular` to generate three-dimensional patient-specific anatomical models from medical images, and subsequently perform patient-specific zero-dimensional simulations of blood flow by automatically converting the three-dimensional anatomy into a zero-dimensional model [@pfaller22].
+The automatic conversion of arbitrary patient-specific anatomies to zero-dimensional simulations is possible to due the modular nature of `svZeroDSolver`.
 Using this pipeline, previous work has demonstrated accelerated convergence of three-dimensional simulations when using corresponding zero-dimensional simulation results as initial conditions [@pfaller21].

-In addition, the `svZeroDCalibrator` application within `svZeroDSolver` includes functionality to improve the accuracy of zero-dimensional models by optimizing the parameters of blood vessels to recapitulate observed hemodynamics from measurements or high-fidelity simulations.
+In addition, `svZeroDSolver` includes several applications to augment its functionality.
+The `svZeroDCalibrator` application improves the accuracy of zero-dimensional models by optimizing the parameters of blood vessels to recapitulate observed hemodynamics from measurements or high-fidelity simulations.
 This allows users to build more accurate zero-dimensional models than those typically based purely on the anatomy of the vascular region of interest [@richter2024bayesian].
+The `svZeroDGUI` application is a web-based graphical interface that allows users to create zero-dimensional simulations by interactively dragging-and-dropping individual blood vessels, heart chambers, boundary conditions, connections between these blocks, etc.
+Another graphical application, `svZeroDVisualization`, is an interface to visualize the lumped-paramater structure of given anatomical models as well as the simulated hemodynamics within each block.
+Together, these graphical interfaces make `svZeroDSolver` intuitive for a wide range of users, potentially expanding its use from research to intructional and clinical contexts.
-The accuracy of `svZeroDSolver` is assessed using continuous integration tests and has also been verified by comparing with high-fidelity three dimensional simulations [@pfaller22].
+The functionality and accuracy of `svZeroDSolver` is assessed using continuous integration tests on GitHub, and has also been verified by comparing with high-fidelity three dimensional simulations [@pfaller22].
 This combination of features makes `svZeroDSolver` uniquely applicable to a wide range of applications in cardiovascular biomechanics.

 ![Various zero-dimensional "blocks" included in `svZeroDSolver` at the time of writing.\label{fig:blocks}](blocks.png){ width=80% }